Adhirangam Ranganathaswamy temple: Religious significance

-The temple is considered as Periya Perumal temple, meaning the image of presiding Ranganathar is larger than the one found at Ranganathar Temple at Srirangam.
+It is considered one among the 108 Abhimana Kshethram of Vaishnavate tradition.
+The temple is considered a Periya Perumal temple, meaning the image of presiding Ranganathar is larger than the one found at Ranganathar Temple at Srirangam.
 The temple finds mention in the Sanskrit work Skanda Purana.
 As per the temple records, the temple is believed to be older than the Ranganathaswamy temple at Srirangam and hence came to be known as Adhi Rangam, meaning the original Rangam.
 Following the legend of Moon gaining his sheen, the temple tank where Chandra obtained his sheen back is called Chandrapushkarani, otherwise the Thenpennai River.
 The Ranga Vimanam given to Vibhishana and was installed in Srirangam temple, is believed to have been formed naturally in this temple.
-The Ranga vimanam in the temple is in the form of Om, is believed to be an amalgamated form of Saivism.
+The Ranga vimanam in the temple is in the form of Om, is believed to be an amalgamated form of Vaishnavism.
 The festive deity is taken to a hill named Maiyanoor, located 30 km away from the temple.
 It is believed that Kedilam River was formed in the hill when Garuda scratched the hill with his beak.